-Warning: This procedure will involve the adjustment of dip switches.
-Adjustment of a dip switch should only be made with an insulated tool.
+Warning: This procedure will involve the adjustment of dip switches and may involve the pressing of the MIN and MAX buttons.
+Adjustment of a dip switch or the pressing of the MIN and MAX buttons should only be made with an insulated tool.